+• Competitive

-Competitive environment.
+environment.

-Drivers licenses or credentials contracts or contract elements within such contracts generally require that we incur up front costs related to the software, hardware and other equipment.
+Drivers' licenses or credentials contracts and certain other contracts or contract elements within such contracts generally require that we incur up front costs related to the software, hardware and other equipment.
 Such costs are capitalized and are depreciated over the contract term or life, beginning when the system goes into service.
 The delivery of the licenses or credentials typically also require us to customize, design, and install equipment and software at customer locations, as well as perform training, supply consumables, maintain the equipment and provide support services.
-Costs related to the customized software used in drivers license contracts are capitalized during the period in which we are designing and installing the system and are amortized over the contract term beginning when the system goes into service.
-Revenue on these contracts is earned based on, and is contingent upon, the production of licenses or credentials utilizing the deployed system and is therefore recognized as the licenses or credentials are produced.
+Costs related to the customized software used in drivers' license contracts are capitalized during the period during which we are designing and installing the system and are amortized over the contract term beginning when the system goes into service.
+All or part of revenue on these contracts may be based on, and is contingent upon, the utilization of the deployed system and is therefore recognized as the licenses or credentials are produced or the system is otherwise utilized.
 If the contractual arrangement includes the sale of consumables whose title is transferred to the customer, we recognize revenue when title is transferred.